 “By tradition Semites are descendants of Shem, son of Noah, and include most of the peoples of the Middle East.
 Anti-Semitism refers specifically to prejudice against or hatred towards the Jews.
 In its earliest systematic form, anti-Semitism had a religious character, reflecting the hostility of Christians towards the Jews, based on their complicity in the murder of Jesus and their refusal to recognize him as the Son of God.
 Economic anti-Semitism developed from the Middle Ages onwards, expressing a distaste for the Jews as moneylenders and traders.
 The nineteenth century saw the birth of racial anti-Semitism in the works of Wagner and H. S. Chamberlain, who condemned the Jewish peoples as fundamentally evil and destructive.
 Such ideas provided the ideological basis for German Nazism and found their most grotesque expression in the Holocaust.”

 “Crazy beliefs are not harmless.
-Take the horrendous history of a theory which started out as amateur science, and proceeded to defy the general scientific community and win approval at a national level.
+Take, for example, a theory which started out as amateur science, and proceeded to win approval at a national level despite the protests of the scientific community.
 The theory of a 'hierarchy' of delineated human races, with Nordics at the top and Negros at the bottom (with a special place reserved for the Christ-rejecting Jews), combined pseudoscientific anthropology with religious prejudice to create history's most horrific apparatus of prejudiced murder.
 The Nazi's ideology of race and euthanasia derived from erroneous beliefs based on faulty theory; and it blossomed into a wave of terror.
 It is no exaggeration to say that, in a world where nuclear weaponry is becoming more easily available, that beliefs need to be questioned and challenged continuously and vigorously.”